jorgecarleitao/public-contracts/docs/usage.rst

 The "price__gt" means price (g)reater (t)han.
 The full set of options can be found in Django queries_.

+Notes:

+ - The syntax we use here (e.g. "contracts_made") **is** Django API.
+ - If you don't know Django, you can look at the existing source code of the website and copy from it.
+ - The API documentation is still not complete.
+You can find it :doc:`here <api>` or :doc:`help <contribute>` finishing it.

 .. _mailing list: https://groups.google.com/forum/#!forum/public-contracts

-If you need any help, drop by our public `mailing list`_.
+In any case, if you need help, drop by our `mailing list`_.